 What do diesel mechanics do?

-A heavy duty tech’s day is spent working on big trucks and heavy machinery.
-Their many duties include troubleshooting performance problems, tearing apart and rebuilding engines, rotating tires, and doing oil changes and other preventive maintenance.
-Much of the time, all that work is done in the shop.
-However, mobile diesel techs are becoming more popular.
-They take their expertise to the clients.
+Sometimes you’ll do all that work in the shop—but the mobile tech revolution continues, so that’s an option for you, too!
+These lone wolves take their expertise directly to their clients.
 Sometimes that means doing PMs in a customer’s fleet yard, and sometimes it means meeting the customer at the scene of a roadside breakdown.
 Either way, it’s a convenience for the customer and it adds another dimension to the job.

 Are diesel mechanics in high demand?